-Here is a list of our top picks which we will be including in our new private chauffeured gourmet tours of Ireland
+Here is a list of our top picks, which we include in our private chauffeured gourmet tours of Ireland

 BEST MANOR HOTEL – ADARE MANOR

 Adare Manor is one of the most stunning properties we have seen in Europe!
-Built-in the early 1800s for the 2nd Earl of Dunraven and his wife, Lady Caroline Wyndham, it is a beautiful Victorian Gothic mansion (plenty of bay windows, gargoyles, etc) with a few quirks (for example there are 52 chimneys- one for every week of the year).
-The ivy-clad manor rests in an absolutely gorgeous estate of more than 800 acres of manicured gardens (with a beautiful Cedar of Lebanon), parkland and a river flowing around the hotel.
-Brown trout can even be fished year-round on-site, Adare Manor has a private gillie for guests.
-Adare Manor is also known by golfers for its 18 Hole Championship Golf Course (which regularly hosts the Irish Open) designed by the mythical Robert Trent Jones Senior.
-Their Manor Oakroom Restaurant run by head chef Mark Donahue is high-end traditional cuisine with a discreet creative twist.
-When we visited this past weekend dishes on the tasting menu included Roast Atlantic Scallops with a Thermidor glaze of endives and red onions; roast quail and crisp air-dried Irish pork; and roast breast of Guinea Fowl filled with foie gras mousse.
+Built-in the early 1800s for the 2nd Earl of Dunraven and his wife, Lady Caroline Wyndham, it is a beautiful Victorian Gothic mansion (plenty of bay windows, gargoyles, etc.) with a few quirks (for example, there are 52 chimneys- one for every week of the year).
+The ivy-clad manor rests in an absolutely gorgeous estate of more than 800 acres of manicured gardens (with a beautiful Cedar of Lebanon), parkland, and a river flowing around the hotel.
+Brown trout can even be fished year-round on-site; Adare Manor has a private gillie for guests.
+Golfers also know Adare Manor for its 18 Hole Championship Golf Course (which regularly hosts the Irish Open) designed by the mythical Robert Trent Jones Senior.
+Their Manor Oakroom Restaurant run by head chef Mark Donahue is high-end traditional cuisine with a discreet, creative twist.
+When we visited this past weekend, dishes on the tasting menu included Roast Atlantic Scallops with a Thermidor glaze of endives and red onions; roast quail and crisp air-dried Irish pork; and roast breast of Guinea Fowl filled with foie gras mousse.
 The atmosphere in the dining room is romantic with its original oak panels, high ceilings, and flickering candles.
 Adare Manor web

 Address: Adare, Co.
 Limerick, Ireland